 • Are your entertainment and gifts guidelines clear and well communicated?

-It is incumbent on the organisation to make it clear to their employees what is and what is not considered acceptable behaviour and what the consequence of misconduct would be.
+It is incumbent on the organization to make it clear to their employees what is and what is not considered acceptable behavior and what the consequence of misconduct would be.

 • Are your business practices and associated costs transparent and fair?